pLabarta/dcrwebcomic/07 - Atomic Swaps/dcr_comic_7_script_en.md

 08

 Atomic Swaps are already here.
-Decred has built a command line app tool that makes it easy for anyone to make P2P cross-chain transactions with complete strangers in the cyberspace!
+Decred has built a command line tool that allows anyone to make P2P cross-chain transactions with strangers in cyberspace!